hilalkr/connect-four/README.md

 ```bash
 npm install
 ```
-  - This will install all the required Node.js packages for the client-side.
+  - Navigate to the root directory of the project to install client-side dependencies:

 4. Set up Environment Variables:
 - Create a .env file in your server directory.